 In order to determine if there are any areas of weakness within the boundaries between both users or devices, and the school's data, you need to conduct a technical and operational security assessment.
 The assessment should look at the effectiveness of the school's systems, services and users in response to an internal/external technical or organisational attack.

-9ine's Systems & Security Assessment will identify weaknesses in your systems’ and services that make you susceptible to attack.
+9ine's Cyber Vulnerability Assessments will identify weaknesses in your systems’ and services that make you susceptible to attack.
 Identifying areas where systems have not been updated, patched or miss-configured is key to understanding where and what could allow attackers to exploit known vulnerabilities.
 Assessing key systems, making use of available security features, and identifying where the application of industry best practices could further enhance your school's security posture.

 The output of this exercise will be an assessment, per system, of its operational effectiveness, and an associated list of issues and actions that need to be completed to improve your organisation’s security posture.
 Included within this assessment will be observational assessments, and where possible, examples of what your school needs to change operationally to improve service levels and reduce the probability and impact of a cyber attack.

-The Systems & Security Assessment provides you with a point in time evaluation of your school’s vulnerability and response capability to attack.
+The Security & Systems Essentials Assessment provides you with a point in time evaluation of your school’s vulnerability and response capability to attack.
 The output of the assessment provides the school with a risk-weighted prioritised action plan.
 Enabling the school to implement the recommended security controls and mitigation actions in a structured way.
 This service can be further supplemented by Penetration Tests and Cloud Security Assessments to further validate and ratify the security of the school’s networks and data.

 Securing the physical and logical boundaries between your data, software and services, and the outside world is crucial.
 This is one of the many areas within a multi-layered approach to data security, often referred to as defence-in-depth.
 By following these recommended steps, you will be able to evidence that you are applying and maintaining the appropriate securities in order to protect your data whether held on-premise or in the cloud.